CyberFlameGO/svnpython/Doc/library/unittest.rst

       Tests that *first* is or is not in *second* with an explanatory error message as appropriate.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: assertItemsEqual(actual, expected, msg=None)
+   .. method:: assertSameElements(actual, expected, msg=None)

       Test that sequence *expected* contains the same elements as *actual*, regardless of their order.
 When they don't, an error message listing the differences between the sequences will be generated.

-      Duplicate elements are *not* ignored when comparing *actual* and *expected*.
-It verifies if each element has the same count in both sequences.
-It is the equivalent of ``assertEqual(sorted(expected), sorted(actual))`` but it works with sequences of unhashable objects as well.
+      Duplicate elements are ignored when comparing *actual* and *expected*.
+      It is the equivalent of ``assertEqual(set(expected), set(actual))`` but it works with sequences of unhashable objects as well.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertSetEqual(set1, set2, msg=None)

       Tests that two sets are equal.
 If not, an error message is constructed that lists the differences between the sets.
-This method is used by default when comparing sets or frozensets with :meth:`assertEqual`.

       Fails if either of *set1* or *set2* does not have a :meth:`set.difference` method.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertDictEqual(expected, actual, msg=None)

       Test that two dictionaries are equal.
 If not, an error message is constructed that shows the differences in the dictionaries.
-This method will be used by default to compare dictionaries in calls to :meth:`assertEqual`.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertDictContainsSubset(expected, actual, msg=None)